codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 max-width="70%"
 %}

-Codefresh will pick the change automatically and [trigger]({{ site.baseurl }}/docs/configure-ci-cd-pipeline/triggers/) a new build that deploys the new version
+Codefresh will pick the change automatically and [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/) a new build that deploys the new version: